LucasRibeiro1024b/bootcamp-laravel/README.md

 Now we'll be using Inertia to render our page using Vue.js.
 For better results, I recommend you to stop npm and run 'npm run dev' again.

+As yout may or may not have noticed (I personally didn't at first) but our app menu doesn't have a link to our newest Chirp page, we're now going to add it.